ny/findservices/client/shared/src/theme/README.md

 `_site` folder.
 Do not edit any file under the `theme` folder.
 All edits should appear in the appropriate `*.variables` (for defining or overriding the value of Less variables) or `*.overrides` (for defining or overriding CSS styles).

-## Fonts

-The fonts under `_site/assets/fonts` are encrypted and must be decrypted before use.
-See the README in the `_site/assets/fonts` folder for more informatoin.